 Emily had always been drawn to Iceland.
 She loves winter — an admittedly uncommon trait — and had always wanted to see the northern lights, which she’d somehow never caught in Maine.

-Not only was this a chance to finally visit Iceland, this was an opportunity to join an international cohort and present at a global conference — a chance to meet world leaders and share research that could actually influence policy.
+Not only was this a chance to finally visit Iceland, but also an opportunity to join an international cohort and present at a global conference — a chance to meet world leaders and share research that could actually influence policy.

 “I like research, I like Iceland, let’s make it happen.”